-Casey James was already somewhat of a veteran when he came to 'Idol,' which showed in his seasoned live performances.
+James was already somewhat of a veteran when he came to Idol, which showed in his seasoned live performances.
 The singer and guitarist quickly became a fan favorite, placing third on the show's ninth season.
-He then signed with Sony, and in 2012 he released his self-titled debut album.
-He has released three singles, including 'Crying on a Suitcase,' and he opened for Sugarland on their The Incredible Machine Tour, and for Taylor Swift on her Red Tour.
+He then signed with Sony, and in 2012, he released his self-titled debut album.

-Kree Harrison is the most recent addition to the list of country stars who've graduated 'American Idol.'
-The Nashville veteran had a publishing deal and a record deal before she was ever on the show, but neither quite panned out.
-She dominated the stage from the first time she performed on the show's Season 12, placing second.
-She has since released her debut single, performed onstage with Wynonna, and debuted on the Grand Ole Opry (with Keith Urban).
-She is currently at work on her debut album.
+Harrison is Nashville veteran who had a publishing deal and a record deal before she was ever on Idol, but neither quite panned out.
+She dominated the stage from the first time she performed during Season 12, however, and placed second.
+Her most recent song is "This Old Thing," released in the spring of 2016.

-Lauren Alaina is the youngest person on our list of the Top 10 'American Idol' Country Singers.
-She placed as the runner-up on Season 10 in 2011, and subsequently released an album titled 'Wildflower.'
-While she has yet to score a breakout hit single, the album did reach No. 5 in the country charts, and Alaina opened for both Jason Aldean and Sugarland.
-In May she released 'Barefoot and Buckwild,' the first single from her upcoming second album.
+Alaina placed as the runner-up on Season 10 in 2011 and subsequently released an album titled Wildflower.
+The album did reach No. 5 in the country charts, and the singer opened for both Jason Aldean and Sugarland.
+In 2017, Alaina earned her first No. 1 song with "Road Less Traveled."

-Kellie Pickler is one of the most beloved performers in 'Idol' history.
+Pickler is one of the most beloved performers in Idol history.
 Competing on Season 5, she rode her combination of a winning personality and strong voice to finish in sixth place, then released two albums that scored her a string of melodic country hits.
-Pickler's third album, '100 Proof,' was critically hailed as a true traditional country record, but produced no hits, and she parted with her record label.
-She has since signed with Black River Entertainment.
-Fresh off a winning season on 'Dancing With the Stars,' Pickler is poised to stage a major musical comeback with her upcoming album.
+Pickler now has her own reality show, I Love Kellie Pickler, on CMT.